tp81/zoomable-converter/README.md

 # zoomable-converter
-A python utility to convert VIPS-readable images to zoomable images, including the html templates
+A python utility to convert VIPS-readable images to zoomable images using the Google Maps API.

 You can either:
   - use the Converter.py GUI (experimental)